JavaQ-Android/JavaQ/README.md

 - Classes

 ## What you can do with our App
+- Check your knowledge of Java.
-You can record your progress of your study.
+- Record your progress of your study.
-You can check your record of active streak and longest streak on progress page.
+- Check your record of active streak and longest streak on progress page.